ropnop/blog.ropnop.com/content/post/2020/proxyingclis.md

 17.0.3
 ```

-While node does not have global proxy support, this is an awsome project called [global-agent](https://github.com/gajus/global-agent) which will set up a configurable proxy in a Node project by simply importing it.
+While node does not have global proxy support, this is an awesome project called [global-agent](https://github.com/gajus/global-agent) which will set up a configurable proxy in a Node project by simply importing it.
 To use it, we use npm to install it into our current directory.

 ```bash
 $ mkdir nodeproxy